fledge-iot/fledge/docs/tuning_fledge.rst

   - *Reading Rate Per* - This defines the units to be used in the *Reading Rate* value.
 It allows the selection of per *second*, *minute* or *hour*.

   - *Minimum Log Level* - This configuration option can be used to set the logs that will be seen for this service.
 It defines the level of logging that is send to the syslog and may be set to *error*, *warning*, *info* or *debug*.
 Logs of the level selected and higher will be sent to the syslog.
-You may access the contents of these logs by selecting the log icon in the bottom right of this screen.
+You may access the contents of these logs by selecting the log icon in the bottom left of this screen.

 Tuning Buffer Usage
 -------------------